Robotics engineering: Electrical and electronics engineering

 Robots depend on electrical systems for power, communication, and control.

 Power management

 Powering a robot's motors, sensors, and processing units requires sophisticated electrical circuit design.
 Robotics engineers ensure that power is distributed efficiently and safely across the system, often using batteries or external power sources in a way that minimizes energy waste.

 Signal processing and sensors

-A robot's ability to interact with its environment depends on it's ability to interpret data from various sensors and coordinate it into varying types of electrical control circuits, such as systems to process signals from cameras, LiDAR, ultrasonic sensors, and force sensors, systems to filter out noise and convert data raw data into usable information for the robot's control systems.
+A robot's ability to interact with its environment depends on its ability to interpret data from various sensors and coordinate it into varying types of electrical control circuits, such as systems to process signals from cameras, LiDAR, ultrasonic sensors, and force sensors, systems to filter out noise and convert raw data into usable information for the robot's control systems.

 Software engineering

 Software engineering is a fundamental aspect of robotics, focusing on the development of the code and systems that control a robot's hardware, manage real-time decision-making, and ensure reliable operation in complex environments.
 Software in robotics encompasses both low-level control software and high-level applications that enable advanced functionalities.